Annapurna Circuit Trek, 11 Days | Best Guided Trek

 Trip Cost Includes

-- Airport pick-up and drop-off by private car
+- Airport pick-up and drop-off by private car.

-- Kathamndu to Besishar by local bus
+- Kathamndu to Besisahar by local bus.

-- All permits are included, like Annapurna Conservation Area permits and Tims card
+- All permits are included, like Annapurna Conservation Area permits and TIMS card.

-- Professional English-speaking trekking guide as per the itinerary
+- Professional English-speaking trekking guide as per the itinerary.

-- Breakfast, lunch and dinner during trekking days
+- Breakfast, lunch and dinner during trekking days.

-- Three cups of tea or coffee a day
+- Three cups of tea or coffee a day.

-- Twin-sharing private room tea house accommodation during the trekking (We will provide a room with a private bathroom in that village, Dharapani, Chame, Pisang, Manang, and Muktinath)
+- Twin-sharing private room tea house accommodation during the trekking (We will provide a room with a private bathroom in that village, Dharapani, Chame, Pisang, Manang, and Muktinath).

-- Muktinath to Tatopanii by local bus
+- Muktinath to Tatopani by local bus.

-- Tatopani to Pokhara by local bus
+- Tatopani to Pokhara by local bus.

-- One-night, three-star hotel in Pokhara with breakfast
+- One-night, three-star hotel in Pokhara with breakfast.

-- Pokhara to Kathmandu by tourist bus
+- Pokhara to Kathmandu by tourist bus.

-- Guide and porter insurance
+- Guide and porter insurance.

-- All government taxes and company service charges
+- All government taxes and company service charges.

 Complimentary services from Himalayan Masters

-- A pulse oximeter to monitor your oxygen saturation and heart rate
+- A pulse oximeter to monitor your oxygen saturation and heart rate.

-- Himalayan Masters brand water bottles and purification tablets
+- Himalayan Masters brand water bottles.

-- First aid kit box
+- First aid kit box.

-- Seasonal fruits for dessert
+- Seasonal fruits for dessert.

-- Himalayan Masters Brand Duffle Bag for the Trek (If you hire a porter)
+- Himalayan Masters Brand Duffle Bag for the Trek (If you hire a porter).

-- Himalayan Masters Brand Trekking T-Shirt and Cap
+- Himalayan Masters Brand Trekking T-Shirt and Cap.

-- The guide keeps a bottle of oxygen on hand in an emergency
+- The guide keeps a bottle of oxygen on hand in an emergency.

-- Annapurna Circuit trek Map
+- Annapurna Circuit Trek Map.

 Trip Cost Excludes